POM: Prescription only medicine

-Nausea, vomiting, abdominal pain, diarrhoea, gastro-intestinal ulceration, cheilitis, dysphagia, esophagitis, proctitis, ulcerative stomatitis.
+Nausea, vomiting, abdominal pain, diarrhoea, gastro-intestinal ulceration, cheilitis, dysphagia, constipation, esophagitis, proctitis, ulcerative stomatitis, ascites.
 Nausea and vomiting, which occur early during the first few hours after administration, may be alleviated by the administration of anti-emetics.

-Liver toxicity including liver function test abnormalities, ascites, hepatomegaly, hepatitis, and hepatic failure with reports of death.
+Liver toxicity including liver function test abnormalities, hepatomegaly, hepatitis, and hepatic failure with reports of death.
 Hepatic veno-occlusive disease, which may be associated with intravascular clotting disorder and multi-organ failure, has been reported in patients receiving 'Cosmegen' as part of a multidrug chemotherapy regimen (see 4.4 'Special warnings and precautions for use: Veno-occlusive disease').
 Hepatic encephalopathy, pleural effusion as a complication of various hepatic disorders.

 Blood and lymphatic system disorders:

-Anaemia (even to the point of aplastic anaemia), agranulocytosis, leucopenia, thrombocytopenia, pancytopenia, reticulocytopenia, neutropenia, febrile neutropenia.
+Anaemia (even to the point of aplastic anaemia), agranulocytosis, disseminated intravascular coagulation (DIC), leucopenia, thrombocytopenia, pancytopenia, reticulocytopenia, neutropenia, febrile neutropenia.
 Platelet and white blood-cell counts should be performed frequently to detect severe haemopoietic depression.
 If either count shows a marked decrease, dactinomycin should be withheld to allow marrow recovery.
 This often takes up to three weeks.

 Skin and subcutaneous tissue disorders:

-Alopecia, skin eruptions, erythema multiforme, acne, flare-up of erythema or increased pigmentation of previously irradiated skin.
+Alopecia, rash, skin toxicity and dermatitiss, erythema multiforme, acne, flare-up of erythema or increased pigmentation of previously irradiated skin.
 Toxic Epidermal Necrolysis (TEN) and Stevens Johnson Syndrome (SJS) have been observed from postmarketing experience.

 Musculoskeletal and connective tissue disorders: